 - You now open Google Chrome to see if the Error ERR_NAME_NOT_RESOLVED is fixed on your computer.

 Reset network settings

-So to run the commands you need to open command prompt by searching ‘command prompt’ or ‘cmd’ on your computer, right click and run as administrator, accept the permission to proceed.
+So to run the commands you need to open the command prompt by searching ‘command prompt’ or ‘cmd’ on your computer, right-click and run as administrator, accept the permission to proceed.
 Here is the list of commands you need to run.
 You’ll run them one-by-one and hit enter after typing or pasting each command:

 netsh int ip set dns